ChrisVilches/Partial-Text-Search/README.md

 ### Separator

 Before indexing the document list, it's necessary to convert each document to a single string, where some or all fields are concatenated.
-In order to improve search accuracy, a separator can be added (by default a `|`) so that it's possible to clearly differentiate one document field from another.
+In order to improve search accuracy, a separator can be added (by default a pipe character, or `|`) so that it's possible to clearly differentiate one document field from another.
 This avoids matching a substring that only exists because of the concatenation of two fields, but not in any individual field of the document.
 Take a look at the following example:

 ```javascript
 const docList = [